satvikjadhav/LearnStack/Druid/druid_architechture/Apache_Druid_Architecture.md

 - With ZooKeeper: Announce availability and segment serving status

 ### Key Concepts:
-- Segment: The core data structure in Druid, containing timestamped data
+- Segment: The core data structure in Druid, containing timestamped data.
+- Segments on disk for Historical services provide the low latency querying performance Druid is known for.
 - Tier: Historical nodes are grouped into tiers, often based on hardware capabilities

 ## 2. Broker Nodes